samfisherirl/Github.ahk-API-for-AHKv2/README.md

-How to download latest github release:
+How to download latest github release v1:

         using this url as an example: https://github.com/samfisherirl/github.ahk